GwenMurphy/Random-Generator-Football-World-Cup-2022/README.md

 - Run `npm install` in the client folder
 - Run `python3 -m venv venv` in the flask-server folder
-- Run `venv/bin/activate` in the flask-server folder
+- Run `source venv/bin/activate` in the flask-server folder
 - run `pip3 install Flask` in the flask-server folder
 - run `python3 server.py` in the flask-server folder
 - run `npm start` in the client folder